-- 60. See Policy Interpretation, supra note 13 (providing a series of examples of how the three-prong test works). - 61.
-2010 DCL, supra note 48 at 3. - 62.
-See Policy Interpretation, supra note 13 (measuring disparity by subtracting percentage of female athletes from the percentage enrollment of females). - 63.
-In the 1996 Clarification, the Department explained that enrollment and athletic participation rates should be about equal to meet the "substantial proportionality" prong unless there is a reason for the disparity.
-See Three-Part Test, supra note 13.
+64. See Policy Interpretation, supra note 14 (providing a series of examples of how the three-prong test works).

+66. See Policy Interpretation, supra note 14 (measuring disparity by subtracting percentage of female athletes from the percentage enrollment of females).

+67. In the 1996 Clarification, the Department explained that enrollment and athletic participation rates should be about equal to meet the "substantial proportionality" prong unless there is a reason for the disparity.
+See Three-Part Test, supra note 14.
 The Clarification offered an example of a college that normally has 50% female enrollment and has achieved a 50% female athletic participation rate.
 If the female enrollment jumps to 52% one year, while the female athletic participation rate stays at 50%, the disparity will likely be excused, and the college will not fail the "substantial disparity" prong.
-However, a higher disparity of 10% would likely be impermissible. - 64.
-See, e.g., Cohen v.
-Brown Univ.
-(Cohen IV), 101 F.3d 155, 178-79 (1st Cir.
-1996), cert. denied, 520 U.S. 1186 (1997) ("We view Brown's argument that women are less interested than men in participating in intercollegiate athletics . . . with great suspicion [This] ignore[s] the fact that Title this argument as a "stereotyped notion" of women's interest and abilities that is precisely what Title IX is meant to combat.65 Historically, courts permitted schools to eliminate men's programs in order to create substantial proportionality.66 OCR's recent policy statements declared this practice contrary to Title IX's intent, but did not forbid team elimination as one available remedy.67
+However, a higher disparity of 10% would likely be impermissible.